-"The other really good thing to do is to try and buy an organic tree.
+Another good option is to buy an organic tree, she says.
 In the UK, the Soil Association

-can tell you where you buy one, but there are other similar organizations elsewhere you can find out from.
+can tell you where you buy one, and there are other similar organizations elsewhere that can provide such information.

 For a truly green Christmas there is always the option of doing away with a tree altogether and simply improvising with the plants already in your house.